tomatolog/manticore/docs/9_api_reference/additional_functionality/buildexcerpts.rst

 -  “before\_match”:
 -  A string to insert before a keyword match.
 Starting with version 1.10-beta, a %PASSAGE\_ID% macro can be used in this string.
-The first match of the macro is replaced with an incrementing passage number within a current snippet.
+The f.html match of the macro is replaced with an incrementing passage number within a current snippet.
 Numbering starts at 1 by default but can be overridden with “start\_passage\_id” option.
 In a multi-document call, %PASSAGE\_ID% would restart at every given